juta-mslatenkova/feedapp/README.md

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)
+- Run SQL script feeds.sql in the MySQLWorkbench to setup the database
 - Open Intellij Idea
 - Open Run/Debug Configuration dialog
 - Select your application server (Tomcat)